ProjetPP/PPP-QuestionParsing-Grammatical/documentation/General_questions.md

    -
   * verbe non auxiliaire :
    - List movies directed by Spielberg
+   - What language is spoken in Argentina? :(
   * nom :
    - List of books by Roald Dahl
    - president of France